 “(The conference) was excellent to touch base on current and upcoming new tax obligations,” Melissa said.
 “Meeting other students benefits my studies – it helps to keep me on track and focused.”

 Some students, like Karen Giles, are already working in the industry but need formal qualifications.
-Karen is enrolled in the FNS40211 Certificate IV in Bookkeeping and wants to start her own bookkeeping, BAS (Business Activity Statement) and tax agent business.
+Karen was enrolled in the FNS40217 Certificate IV in Accounting and Bookkeeping and wanted to start her own bookkeeping, BAS (Business Activity Statement) and tax agent business.

 “(The conference) has given me more confidence to move forward and achieve my goals,” she said.